 Quackenbush Law Firm Experienced Divorce Legal Counsel

 First, let me start by giving you my personal opinion about “family” lawyers.
-Most are scum-of-the earth, bloodsuckers who thrive on the process of breaking-up families.
-I believe that eventually we will evolve as a society and eliminate these type lawyers from the legal system.
+Most are scum-of-the-earth, bloodsuckers who thrive on the process of breaking up families.
+I believe that eventually we will evolve as a society and eliminate these types of lawyers from the legal system.
 Why?
 Because they perpetuate chaos and conflict among parties instead of resolutions.

-Americans would be better served with a less costly system which involves mandatory counseling coupled with predictable methods of deciding custody and property division.
-Perhaps binding arbitration panels where the process utilizes court appointed specialists including counselors, economists, psychologists, psychiatrists and pediatricians?
+Americans would be better served with a less costly system that involves mandatory counseling coupled with predictable methods of deciding custody and property division.
+Perhaps binding arbitration panels where the process utilizes court-appointed specialists including counselors, economists, psychologists, psychiatrists, and pediatricians?
 Any system would serve Americans better than what is currently taking place.

 TIP #1: Hire the right lawyer.

 Lawyers advertise “family law” services, but there is no real system set up to assure their competence or integrity.
 For instance, in a typical divorce, there is a right to a trial by jury on the issues of custody and property characterization.
 Thus, whoever you hire should be a seasoned “trial” lawyer, capable and comfortable in front of a jury.
 Most “family” lawyers will admit they almost never take their cases to a jury, and almost always defer to a judge’s decision.

 So, what happens if your inexperienced “family” lawyer has to go to trial because you want to exercise your right to do so?
 You are stuck in what might be the most critical legal affair of your life.
 You may be stuck with a “My Cousin Vinny” type lawyer, and you lose.
 You must know who you are hiring.
 Ask the lawyer how many jury trials he/she has taken to jury verdict?
 When was his/her last jury trial?
 What was the result?
 If the lawyer hesitates to answer any of these questions, RUN!